 In Windows 10, Microsoft is moving everything from the classic Control Panel to the Modern app called "Settings".
 It has already inherited many options which were exclusively available in the Control Panel.
 If you prefer using the classic Control panel, you may be aware of a hidden "All Tasks" applet that lists all Control Panel items in a single view.
-Here's how to create a taskbar toolbar for the All Tasks applet, so all Windows 10 settings will be one click away from your mouse pointer.shell command.
+Here's how to create a taskbar toolbar for the All Tasks applet, so all Windows 10 settings will be one click away from your mouse pointer.There is a way to access God Mode in Windows 10 with a shell command.
 Press Win + R shortcut keys together on the keyboard, and type the following in the Run box:

 This will open the All Tasks folder, widely known as "God Mode".
 From there you can access all settings in Windows 10.

 The taskbar in Windows 10 allows you to add toolbars.
 The following default toolbars are available out of the box:

 Additionally, you can create new toolbars with the contents of a drive, folder, or network location of your choice.